typoes/harry-potter-gen-z/README.md

 ![image](https://user-images.githubusercontent.com/95908057/145547218-b8f2ed29-1ff6-4d2e-a054-efb91f1b13d0.png)

 To build the epubs, install Pandoc, and run `make all` in a terminal.
-If you're on Windows, like me, using [Chocolatey](https://chocolatey.org/install) to install both `make` and `pandoc` is the easiest way I know.
+On Windows, install [Chocolatey](https://chocolatey.org/install) to get both `make` and `pandoc`.
+No current way of building on other platforms.

 ## Book Index: